brianzhu2001/hierarchical-models/README.md

 ## Dependencies
 AnigraphV2 is included in this repo.
 This also requires node.js.
 All other dependencies can be found in [./package.json](./package.json) and installed by running `npm install` in this folder with node.js installed.

+## Sources
+AnigraphV2 is by Abe Davis.
+Abe Davis also wrote the view component of the web application.